 VPHGs can be made at almost any angle.
 Dickson Gratings® perform in narrow angular ranges, it is this limitation that allows them to work as well as they do.
 There are however two classes of realizable Dickson Gratings® with the first working near a half angle of 46.5 degrees in air and the other working at internal angles too high to escape from a flat substrate which must therefore be used with prisms.
 This latter design is termed the Dickson Grism® and has nearly TWICE the dispersion per pass of a Dickson Grating®.
 In January of 2005, we delivered samples of our latest high dispersion product, the Dickson 1350® for 1525-1565nm which produces >2 times the dispersion of a 940 lpmm Dickson Grating®.

-We cover 350 -2400 nm (the entire visible range and NIR) with a single recording material on your choice of glass substrates and prisms.
+We cover 350 – 2400 nm (the entire visible range and NIR) with a selection of glass substrates and prisms.

 Typical ruggedized sizes with perfect hermetic seals begin at approximately 20 mm x 30 mm.
 Smaller sizes have to be externally sealed.
-Gratings as large as 400 mm x 400 mm have been made by the Wasatch Photonics team.
+Gratings as large as 300 x 300 mm have been made by the Wasatch Photonics team.

 1/4 wave is typical.
-Wavefront uniformity very low wavefront error Dickson Grating®.
+We can offer very low wavefront error with a Dickson Grating®.

 Our telecom-grade, epoxy sealed gratings have survived boiling water for several days with no degradation and 95° C at saturated humidities for more than 2 weeks.
 A collapse of the grating structure has been observed after several days at 120° C. Some of our similar, but non-Dickson design, gratings are currently in commercial multiplexers and are surviving real world tests as well as having passed standard compliance testing.
 The DCG is hermetically sealed between various substrates such as BK-7, Borofloat, low iron sheet glass and fused silica, making it impervious to everything but extreme heat.